Regions to Visit in Antarctica

 Wildlife lovers rejoice, here you will find sheep grazing alongside albatross colonies while rockhopper, king, gentoo, magellanic and macaroni penguins waddle by, and straited caracaras patrol overhead as viscous leopard seal lay in wait for their next meal.
 Fur seals, elephant seals, and a variety of whales also inhabit this island – it’s not hard to see why Darwin has a namesake settlement here!

 Located on one of two primary islands, Stanley, is a lovely sheltered harbor that was once a bustling port in the 19th century.
 Wander through charming streets of brightly colored houses, lively pubs and shops peddling local art, hand-made soap, jewelry and wool.
-The island also boasts a colorful history.
+The island also boasts a colourful history.
 Stop by the philatelic museum to learn about the island’s fascinating postal history, the historic Dockyard Museum, featuring exhibits tracing England’s 1982 conflict with Argentina and an impressive waterfront war memorial.
 The island even has a craft brewery to enjoy a pint in after a day of exploring.

 The Falklands